aryansaxena094/IS_AK_G_04/README.md

 - CSVs and TTL files are stored in corresponding directories.
 - Queries are saved individually as `.csv` files for transparency and ease of access.

+## Rasa Chatbot Integration

+- The RDF data can be integrated with Rasa chatbots for conversational querying.
+- The chatbot can fetch data from RDF stores and provide answers to user queries.
+- Chatbot can answer all the queries related to the RDF data, it is done using Actions.py.
+- Actions.py has all the functions to fetch the data from the RDF files and return the response to the user.
+- The chatbot can answer queries related to courses, lectures, students, universities, and topics.

+### Files updated in Chatbot
+- `actions.py`
+- `domain.yml`
+- `data_generation.py`
+- `config.yml`
+- `credentials.yml`
+- `endpoints.yml`
+- `nlu.yml`
+- `stories.yml`

+## Conclusion
+The Roboprof project demonstrates the transformation of educational datasets into RDF format for advanced querying and integration with semantic web applications.
+The RDF data can be used for various purposes, including chatbots, recommendation systems, and data analysis.